Weijun124/SDE-JS/README.md

 ## Description

-_{This application allows a user to find details about restaurants through the Yelp API.
-The user can enter location or other preferences for their search or use geolocation to find restaurants in their area.}_
+_This application allows a user to find details about restaurants through the Yelp API.
+The user can enter location or other preferences for their search or use geolocation to find restaurants in their area._

 ## Setup/Installation Requirements